ThibaultGerrier/mCc/README.md

 - `flex` for generating the lexer
 - `bison` for generating the parser
 - a compiler supporting C11 (and C++14 for unit tests) -- typically GCC or Clang
+- `pdftk` for the generation of CFG - pdfs (see CFG paragraph below)

 ## Building and Testing